 The Christmas Island Strategic Assessment will consider future land uses and development opportunities in an open and transparent manner, and provide greater certainty to stakeholders.
 At the same time, it will protect Christmas Island's environment, including its unique rainforest, birds and crabs.

 The Strategic Assessment will not approve developments in the Christmas Island National Park, which will continue to require individual approvals under national environment law and meet the requirements of the Christmas Island National Park Management Plan.
 In addition, the Strategic Assessment will not affect existing approvals made under the EPBC Act.

 What will the Strategic Assessment produce?

 - A Plan for future land uses and development opportunities on Christmas Island.
 The Plan will also set out strategies to manage the potential impacts of development activity on the natural environment.

 - An environmental assessment Report on the impacts on nationally protected matters from proposed development activities, and the effectiveness of proposed conservation measures.

 Potential development activities include residential, industrial and commercial development, eco-tourism, mining and agriculture.
-The department welcomes views on inclusion of other potential development activities.

 What will the Strategic Assessment achieve?